CiscoSE/AMP4E-to-ServiceNOW_Incident/README.md

 * ServiceNOW Account
 * Optional: AWS Account

-Make sure you modify the code where the keys, user/pass and URL are so that they match your accounts.
+Make sure you modify the code where the keys, user/pass and URL, so that they match your accounts.

 AMP
 * client_id<br/>